AC: That’s right.

 AC: And they would have it in the church house, so that the priest could attend.
 But the Lutheran minister wouldn’t attend.
 He wouldn’t sit on a pulpit (?).
 It was the Missouri Synod church.

-FJ: There may be some people that are listening, that will be listening to this tape, don’t know what a Baccalaureate is.
-Why don’t you just tell briefly what a Baccalaureate is?
+that will be listening to this tape, don’t know what a Baccalaureate is.
+Why

-AC: Well, it’s a Sunday service for the graduating students – in honor of the graduating class
+AC: Well, it’s a Sunday service for the graduating

 FJ: Uh huh